 - Kea issues are maintained at gitlab.isc.org/isc-projects/kea/-/issues.

 - ISC DHCP issues are maintained at gitlab.isc.org/isc-projects/dhcp/-/issues.

 If you have a support subscription with us, please contact us first through our support portal, rather than filing a bug report.

 Reporting security issues

 DNS and DHCP security are critical to the Internet infrastructure.
-If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to email@example.com and do not post it on any public mailing list.
-We provide numerous alternate ways to contact our security officer alias, including via the Bug Report Form (or see the Kea Known Issues List for Kea) and the ISC Contact form.
+If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please visit the Reporting Security Vulnerabilities page on our website for instructions; do not post about it on any public mailing list.
 Please also see our Security Vulnerability Disclosure Policy for details on how we publish security vulnerabilities.